corneliana/all-in-one/Internet/3 - Cloud Computing/AWS/Understanding AWS/10 - Monitoring, Troubleshooting & Audit/10 - Monitoring, Troubleshooting & Audit.md

 - CloudTrail:
 	- Audit API calls made by users / services / AWS console
 	- Useful to detect unauthorized calls or root cause of changes
+	- CloudTrail allows you to log, continuously monitor, and retain account activity related to actions across AWS infrastructure.
+It provides the event history of AWS account activity, audit API calls made through the AWS Management Console, SDKs, CLI.
+So, the EC2 instance termination API call will appear here.
+You can use CloudTrail to detect unusual activity in your AWS accounts.
 - CloudWatch:
 	- CloudWatch Metrics over time for monitoring
 	- CloudWatch Logs for storing application log
 	- CloudWatch Alarms to send notifications in case of unexpected metrics
+	- A monitoring service that allows you to monitor applications, respond to system-wide performance changes, optimize resource utilization, and get a unified view of operational health.
+It is used to monitor applications' performance and metrics.
 - X-Ray:
 	- Automated Trace Analysis & Central Service Map Visualization
 	- Latency, Errors and Fault analysis